-Since then I have and continue to remain vigilant on how this project is going forward to ensure that the interest of the public and taxpayers are protected.
+Continue to remain vigilant on how these various projects are going forward to ensure that the interest of the public and taxpayers are protected.